KYOTA-IZUMI/interval-screenshot/README.md

 ### Setting the Interval

 1. Click the icon in the menu bar to display the menu
-2. Click "Set Interval"
+2. Click "Settings"
-3. Enter the interval in seconds (minimum 10 seconds) in the dialog that appears
+3. Adjust the screenshot interval in seconds (minimum 10 seconds)
 4. Click the "Save" button

 ![Interval Settings](screenshots/interval_settings.png)